mjordan/drupal_field_limit_tester/test_results/results.md

 ### Environment

-All tests were done on an [Islandora Playbook](https://github.com/Islandora-Devops/islandora-playbook) virutal machine, using its master branch at commit 47e829a2b222ebcb5c3f6e537c79d107912b40f9 (March 29, 2020, a couple of weekd prior to the release of Islandora 8 1.1.0).
+All tests were done on an [Islandora Playbook](https://github.com/Islandora-Devops/islandora-playbook) virutal machine, using its master branch at commit 47e829a2b222ebcb5c3f6e537c79d107912b40f9 (March 29, 2020, a few of weeks prior to the release of Islandora 8 1.1.0).
 This VM used the default Islandora Playbook settings (1 CPU, 4GB of RAM, Ubuntu 16.04, MySQL as the backend database).
-The host machine was a Thinkpad (i5-8350U CPU @ 1.70GHz × 8 with 16GB of RAM) running Ubuntu 18.04.
+The host machine was a Thinkpad i5-8350U CPU @ 1.70GHz × 8 with 16GB of RAM running Ubuntu 18.04.

 ### Data collection

 To generate the data, I created a Drupal module using the `drupal_field_limit_tester.php` script with a `$num_csv_records` value of 1 (to generate one sample node).
 After enabling the module, I performed the following tasks:

 * Migrated 1 node from CSV
-* Viewed (using the Chrome browser) this node as anonymous, with an empty Drupal cache
+* Viewed (using Chrome) this node as anonymous, with an empty Drupal cache
-* Viewed (using the Chrome browser) this node as anonymous with a populated Drupal cache
+* Viewed (using Chrome) this node as anonymous with a populated Drupal cache
-   * Fetched this same content using `curl` with both empty and populated Drupal cache
+   * Fetched this same content using curl with both empty and populated Drupal cache
-* Viewed (using the Chrome browser) the node add form for my content type, as the "admin" user
+* Viewed (using Chrome) the node add form for my content type, as the "admin" user
-* Viewed (using the Chrome browser) the node edit form for my content type (populated with node content), as the "admin" user
+* Viewed (using Chrome) the node edit form for my content type (populated with node content), as the "admin" user
-   * Fetched this same content using `curl`
+   * Fetched this same content using curl
-* Using `curl`, issued a `GET` request to the sample node's JSON endpoint with an empty Drupal cache, authenticated as the "admin" user
+* Using curl, issued a `GET` request to the sample node's JSON endpoint with an empty Drupal cache, authenticated as the "admin" user
-* Using `curl`, issued a `GET` request to the sample node's JSON endpoint with a populated Drupal cache, authenticated as the "admin" user
+* Using curl, issued a `GET` request to the sample node's JSON endpoint with a populated Drupal cache, authenticated as the "admin" user
-* Using `curl`, issued a `POST` request to create a node
+* Using curl, issued a `POST` request to create a node
-* Using `curl`, issued a `PATCH` request to update a single field on a node
+* Using curl, issued a `PATCH` request to update a single field on a node

-I created only a single node as test data in order to reduce variables that may affect performance.
-I speculated that retrieving the same content, using the same caching, in both a graphical web browser and curl would allow me to establish a baseline time-to-completion that Drupal requires to assemble and deliver HTML markup and content, in order to compare that baseline with the time it takes a graphical web browser to render JavaScript and CSS.
+I created only a single node as test data in order to eliminate any variability introduced by the number of nodes.
+I speculated that retrieving the same content, using the same caching, in both a graphical web browser and curl would allow me to establish a baseline time-to-completion that Drupal requires to assemble and deliver HTML markup and content, in order to compare that baseline with the time it takes for Chrome to render JavaScript and CSS.

-To time the tasks performed using a graphical browser, I used Chrome's "Performance" tool, available in the hamburger menu > More tools > Developer tools.
-To time the tasks performed using Chrome, recording the "Total" time produced in the performance tool's "Summary" output.
+To time the tasks performed using Chrome, I used its "Performance" tool, available in the hamburger menu > More tools > Developer tools.
+The data I recorded was the "Total" time listed in the tool's "Summary" output.
 To time the tasks performed using curl, I ran the requests with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the "real" value from this ouput.

-I then rolled back the migration and uninstalled the module, repeating the entire set of tasks for nodes with with 50, 100, 150, 200, 250, 300, 350, 400, 450, and 500 fields.
+I then rolled back the migration and uninstalled the module, repeating the entire set of tasks for nodes with with 100, 150, 200, 250, 300, 350, 400, 450, and 500 fields.

 ## Results

 ### Overall

+The data collected from these tasks is available in [this CSV file](results.csv).
 A chart plotting the number of fields along the X axis (100 to 500 in increments of 50) against the time required to complete the tasks along the Y axis (0 to 50 seconds) looks like this:

 !['Chart showing all test results'](chart-all-results.png)

 Below, I will break out some of the specific results.
-The data the charts are based on is available in [this CSV file](results.csv).

 ### Rendering the node add and edit forms